Referral information for GPs

 Bowens is an increasingly common premalignant skin disease characterised by flat erythematous scaly patches commonly on the lower legs.
 Treatment options are varied and include efudix, cryotherapy, PDT and shave excision, curettage and cautery.
 If your patient is suspected of having Bowens disease and has failed topical treatment with efudix for 4-6 weeks then it is appropriate to refer to the Community Dermatology Clinic.
 We will offer shave excision, curettage and cautery.
 We do not offer cryotherapy.

 Solar keratosis is common and increasing in prevalence due to an ageing population with a history of sun exposure.
 The condition may be managed in primary care.
 This service specification will provide an option for treatment when prior appropriate management in primary care has not led to resolution.
 We are able to offer shave excision, curettage and cautery.
-We recommend the use of topical treatments according to the Oxfordshire Solar Keratosis Primary Care Treatment Pathway.
 We do not offer cryotherapy.

 Symptomatic Benign Skin Lesions